mflr0/Epitech-RType/README.md

 ## 🧐 About <a name = "about"></a>

-This project is a R-Type like game made with C++ and SFML.
-It was made for the Epitech's C++.
-It is a multiplayer game where you can play with your friends.
-The game is made with a client/server architecture.
-The server is made with C++ and the client is made with C++ and SFML.
+This project is an R-Type-like game made with C++ and SFML.
+It was created for an Epitech C++ project and is a multiplayer game that allows you to play with your friends.
+The game has a client-server architecture, with the server built in C++ and the client built in C++ with SFML.

 ## 🏁 Getting Started <a name = "getting_started"></a>